Top 20 Albums of 2004

 (Sounds Familyre)

-How do you follow-up a concept album about the state of Michigan?
-With a subdued, American gothic collection of songs rich in Biblical imagery and literary allusions.
-Sufjan Stevens, the Great Lakes State’s indie folkster, shared songs of faith and personal anecdotes over some clean acoustic guitar and buzzing farfisa organ on Seven Swans.
-With the aid of The Danielson Famile’s Daniel Smith, Stevens created a haunting indie folk album that’s as creepy as it is joyous.
-The title track, “In the Devil’s Territory,” “To Be Alone With You” and “Abraham” were some of the most genuinely heartfelt and beautiful songs about one’s faith ever to be committed to master tapes, while “He Woke Me Up Again” and “The Dress Looks Nice on You” saw Stevens sharing stories about his hippie parents and an old girlfriend, respectively.
-Seven Swans was one of the most beautiful albums of 2004, and a unique one at that. — Jeff Terich
+Where do you go from a concept album about the state of Michigan?
+If you’re Sufjan Stevens, you change course with a subdued, American gothic collection of songs rich in Biblical imagery and literary allusions.
+On Seven Swans, Stevens shared songs of faith and personal anecdotes over some clean acoustic guitar and buzzing farfisa organ.
+With the aid of The Danielson Famile’s Daniel Smith, Stevens created a haunting indie folk album traffics as much in darkness as joy.
+The title track, “In the Devil’s Territory,” “To Be Alone With You” and “Abraham” were some of the most genuinely heartfelt and beautiful songs about one’s faith ever to be committed to master tapes, while “He Woke Me Up Again” and “The Dress Looks Nice on You” saw Stevens sharing stories about his hippie parents and an old girlfriend, respectively. — Jeff Terich

 5. Franz Ferdinand – Franz Ferdinand